 There are several steps in the gender surgical transition process.
 Treatment is individualized.
 When considering a surgical option, discuss your needs with your psychologist or primary care provider (PCP) such as a family physician or nurse practitioner.
 Based on your specific circumstances and your health, your physician or PCP may prescribe medication and/or refer you to specific specialists to match the surgical approach to your needs.

-Your physician/PCP will likely refer you to a psychiatrist who is registered with the College of Physicians and Surgeons of Alberta.
+Your physician/PCP may refer you to a psychiatrist who is registered with the College of Physicians and Surgeons of Alberta.
 Your psychiatrist will guide you through the transition process and the steps required.

-Gender surgery, also known as gender-affirming surgery, changes primary sex characteristics so they correspond with a person’s gender identity.
+Gender surgery involves surgical procedures to change primary sex characteristics so they correspond with a person’s gender identity.

 Some medical services are not covered by the province.
 Uninsured services include the following (but not limited to):